pairshaped/curlingio-docs/docs/accounting/accounting-transactions.md

 - CSV export optimized for QuickBooks, Xero, and Sage integration
 - Sequential payment allocation with partial refund tracking

-**Important:** Accounting transactions are only recorded while you have an active Premium subscription.
-Transactions are only tracked from the date you configure your accounting codes forward - historical data is not backfilled.
+**Important:** Accounting transactions are only recorded while you have an active Premium subscription and account codes are enabled in Club Settings.
+If you disable account codes (uncheck them in settings), transaction recording will stop and cannot be backfilled if you re-enable them later.

 ## Prerequisites